-Moving to Exeter City in February 1979, his debut came in a 2-0 defeat at Gillingham.
-He was to play a major part in the 1980-81 FA Cup run that took City to the quarter-finals, whilst missing just two league matches that season.
-After leaving on a free transfer at the end of the 1981-82 season, he signed for Taunton Town.
+Moving to Exeter City in February 1979 his debut came in a 2-0 defeat at Gillingham.
+Thereafter he was to play a major part in the 1980-81 FA Cup run that took City to the quarter-finals whilst missing just two league matches that season.
+After leaving on a free transfer at the end of the 1981-82 season he signed for Taunton Town.

-Phil then played for Yeovil Town in 1982-83 where he made 21 appearances, and was with Ottery St Mary in 1983-84, before a short spell at Weymouth and then Chard Town brought his career to an end He became a self-employed builder in Whimple, near Exeter and then moved to live in Bangkok, Thailand where he set up a bicycle export business.
+Phil then played for Yeovil Town in 1982/83 and Ottery St Mary in 1983/84 ahead of short spells at Weymouth and Chard Town.
+He later became a self-employed builder in Whimple before moving to Thailand where he set up a bicycle export business.